ksarisen/Cloudy/Cloudy-Storage-Provider/README.txt

 TODOS:
-Ensure the max storage limit is tracked and enforced. connect to the blockchain to track available shards Ensure only actual owner can delete relevant shards via a view external check the Provider can hit in the storage contract.
+Ensure the max storage limit is tracked and enforced.
+Ensure only actual owner can delete relevant shards via a view external check the Provider can hit in the storage contract.